 - Suitable for both oily and dry skins (depending on the amount you’re using)

 - It can last for a long time

 - Airtight packaging

 - It might be too greasy for oily skin if you apply a lot of product

 You can purchase Drunk Elephant’s F-Balm on the following sites:

-The Paula’s Choice Super Hydrate Overnight Mask is a light cream-gel mask that contains a blend of ingredients effective in reducing redness, soothing irritation, and providing long-lasting hydration.
+The Paula’s Choice Super Hydrate Overnight Mask is a light cream-gel mask containing a blend of ingredients that effectively reduces redness, soothing irritation, and providing long-lasting hydration.

 It functions best as a leave-on mask, which means that, depending on your skin needs, you can use less product and leave it on as a moisturizer or use a generous amount of product and leave it on the skin as an overnight mask.